lab1092/blender-manual_ja/manual/composite_nodes/types/filter.rst

 This node blurs individual color channels.
-The color channel (or a black and white image) is connected to the :guilabel:`Mask` input socket, and the :guilabel:`Distance` is set manually (by clicking on the arrows or the value) or automatically from a value node or a time-and-map-value noodle.
-A positive value of :guilabel:`Distance` expands the influence of a pixel on its surrounding pixels, thus blurring that color outward.
+The color channel (or a black and white image) is connected to the *Mask* input socket, and the *Distance* is set manually (by clicking on the arrows or the value) or automatically from a value node or a time-and-map-value noodle.
+A positive value of *Distance* expands the influence of a pixel on its surrounding pixels, thus blurring that color outward.
 A negative value erodes its influence, thus increases the constrast of that pixel relative to its surrounding pixels, thus sharpening it relative to surrounding pixels of the same color.